Below you will find a complete list of documents required in the admission procedure for candidates applying on terms applicable to foreigners:

 , or an equivalent foreign document (including a supplement, if applicable) entitling you to apply for admission to studies in the country (or in the education system) where your document was issued.
 In the case of non-Polish educational documents, you should also:

 - Legalise or apostille your document – read more about legalisation and apostilles below; the legalisation requirement is waived in the case of IB and EB diplomas;

 - Submit a sworn translation into Polish of your document (and of its supplement, if applicable) – read more about accepted sworn translations below; the translation requirement is waived in the case of IB diplomas;

 - Nostrify your document before the end of the 1st semester of studies – read more about the nostrification procedure below; the nostrification requirement is void in the case of IB and EB diplomas, as well as documents issued in EU or OECD member states, China, Belarus, Ukraine and Libya.

-- One current photograph of yourself, taken according to ID photographs standards;
+of yourself, taken according to ID photographs standards;5.
+Medical certificate

 In addition to the above documents, candidates admitted to tuition-based studies are required to sign two copies of an agreement on tuition fee payment after they come to Warsaw.
 They should do so in the Promotion and Admissions Office.

 Other documents – required only in the case of holders of these documents:

 - Awardees of the scholarship by Polish state are required to submit a document confirming their scholarship;